Salusoft89/planegcs/README.md

 ## Driving, Temporary flags and Scale

-Each constraint has following (optional properties):
+Each constraint has following (optional) properties:

 - `driving` (default true) - if set to false, then the constraint doesn't influence the geometries during solving, but instead can be used for measurements

 - `temporary` (default false) - if set to true, then the constraint is only enforced so much that it doesn't conflict with other constraints.
 This is useful for constraints for mouse dragging in a Sketcher user interface.
 Temporary constraints don't reduce DOF.
+The presence of temporary constraints changes the algorithm used for solving in planegcs, regardless of the configured algorithm.

 - `scale` (default 1) - sets the scale for an error of a constraint.
 Scale lower than 1 makes the constraint less prioritized by the solver and vice versa.